kiwitcms/Kiwi/helm/README.md

 ## Introduction

-This chart bootstraps a [Kiwi](https://github.com/kiwitcms/Kiwi) test case management system on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a Kiwi TCMS instance on a Kubernetes cluster using the Helm package manager.

-Currently no any organization hosts this Helm chart and we would appreciate much if someone would do it.

 ## Prerequisites